Calm Your Flames - inflammation in the body

 5. Enjoy (some) dark chocolate

-Inflammation isn’t your friend, if you think you are at risk for high levels of inflammation in your body, ask to be tested.
+Inflammation isn’t your friend; if you think you are at risk for high levels of inflammation in your body, ask about it during your next blood test.
+It’s a great time to calm your flames if you learn you have inflammation.